Wondering how to dermaplane at home safely and smoothly? Don't worry, we've got you covered.

 • Start light: Be cautious and start with light pressure, gradually increasing as you become more comfortable.

-How do you keep your blade clean?
+How do I keep my derma blade clean?

 • After use, slide the blade out of your Make My Shave Dermaplaning handle.